stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### General points to consider
 - Linux is pretty straightforward, but there are some general points to remember that will make your life easier:
      - Linux is case sensitive - typing *"ls"* is not the same as typing *"LS"*.
-     - You need to put a space between a command and its argument - for example, *"more myfile"* will show you the contents of the file called myfile; *"moremyfile"* will just give you an error!
+     - You need to put a space between a command and its argument - for example, *"more myfile"* will show you the contents of the file called *myfile*; *"moremyfile"* will just give you an error!
      - Linux is not psychic!
 If you misspell the name of a command or the name of a file, it will not understand you.
      - Many of the commands are only a few letters long; this can be confusing until you start to think logically about why those letters were chosen
           - ls for list, rm for remove and so on.